 The Working Group will report to the Parish Council and will provide, as a minimum, a written report for each Parish Council meeting.
 As far as possible the formal proceedings of the Working Group shall be made public, constrained only by matters of commercial confidentiality.

 Timescale

-The Working Group is required report its initial findings within three months (i.e.by the end of March) following which but will plan to do so within two months i.e. by the end February 2016itwill require review and/or sion.
+The Working Group will report its initial findings within three months (i.e.by the end of March) following which its mandate will require review and/or extension.

-MBC/1523/12/15
+MBC/15.2.16